-Jenny Phillimore and Hannah Bradby ‘National Case Study: UK in Immigration, public policy and health: Newcomer experiences in developed nations (ed.)
+Jenny Phillimore and Hannah Bradby, ‘Public Policy, Immigrant Experiences, and Health Outcomes in the United Kingdom’ pp 133-153 Immigration, public policy and health: Newcomer experiences in developed nations (ed.)
 Dennis Raphael.
 Toronto: Canadian Scholars’ Press.

-Hannah Bradby and Sandra Torres ‘National Case Study: Sweden’ in Immigration, public policy and health: Newcomer experiences in developed nations (ed.)
+Hannah Bradby and Sandra Torres, ‘Public Policy, Immigrant Experiences, and Health Outcomes in Sweden’ pp 291-314 in Immigration, public policy and health: Newcomer experiences in developed nations (ed.)
 Dennis Raphael.
 Toronto: Canadian Scholars’ Press

 Janet Hargreaves, Hannah Bradby and Mary Robson ‘Use of Patient Stories in Health and Social Care pp 69-80 in Narrative, Memory and Ordinary Lives. (eds.)
 David Robinson, Pamela Fisher, Tracey Yeadon-Lee, Sarah Jane Robinson and Pete Woodcock.
 Huddersfield: University of Huddersfield.